PyTTaMaster/PyTTa/README.md

 This set of commands will print the available audio I/O devices and the default parameters as they are on the default class object.

-To read everything available on the package, and assuming the use of Spyder IDE, one can press "ctrl+i" with the cursor in front of the module, submodule, class, methods, or function names; this will open the help menu with the documentation of the respective item.
+To read everything ready for use on the package, and assuming the use of Spyder IDE, one can press "ctrl+i" with the cursor in front of the module, submodule, class, methods, or function names; this will open the help menu with the documentation of the respective item.

     >>> pytta|
     >>> pytta.properties|